GAP-LAB-CUHK-SZ/TO-Scene/README.md

 We have provided the code implementations for running [3D semantic segmentation](./sem_seg) and [3D object detection](./obj_det) on our dataset, with the corresponding instructions.

-Note that TO-scene dataset contains 60,174 tabletop object instances from 52 common classes.
-For reference, we show these small object classes below, which can be downloaded [here](./classes.txt) as well.
+Note that TO-Scene dataset contains 60,174 tabletop object instances from 52 common classes.
+For reference, we show the classes of these small tabltop objects below, which can be downloaded [here](./classes.txt) as well.

 **Big furniture**